Overview

 Kpow accepts ISO8601#duration format for all duration input, for example:

-is three years, six months, four days, twelve hours, thirty minutes, and five seconds
+PT15Mis fifteen minutesPT3H15Mis three hours and fifteen minutesP2DT3H15Mis two days, three hours, and fifteen minutesP2Wis two weeksP1Mis one monthP3Y6M4DT12H30M5Sis three years, six months, four days, twelve hours, thirty minutes, and five seconds

 SerDes

-access policy is disabled.
+By default, the TOPIC_INSPECT access policy is disabled.
 To view the contents of messages in the data inspect UI, see the configuration section of this document.

 Within Kpow's Data Inspect UI, you can specify Auto as the key or value deserializer and Kpow will attempt to infer the data format and deserialize the records it consumes.